araobp/unity-excavator/doc/PascalVOC.md

 I use it for training SSD-MobileNet v2 model with my original images.
 LabelImg outputs annotation files in the format of Pascal VOC XML.

-This project is to auto-generate annotation files for scenes on Untiy.
+This project is to auto-generate annotation files for scenes on Untiy, **without using LabelImg**.

 ## Generating Pascal VOC XML